Skip to main content

 It is the responsibility of the researcher to obtain any necessary copyright clearances.

-Permission to publish material from the Hortense McEwen Letters must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Hortense McEwen letters must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Biographical Note

-Hortense McEwen was born July 26, 1890 in Cleveland, Utah the daughter of Edward Riley and Ellen Lovina Le Fevre McEwen.
-Hortense was educated in the common schools of area and studied to become a teacher.
-From 1911 to 1913, Hortense wrote John E. Excell while he was serving as a missionary in the Southern States for the Church of Jesus Christ of Latter-day Saints.
-Upon the completion of his missionary service, Hortense married John September 18, 1913 in the Salt Lake Temple.
+Hortense McEwen was born July 26, 1890 in Cleveland, Utah, the daughter of Edward Riley and Ellen Lovina Le Fevre McEwen.
+Hortense was educated in the area common schools and studied to become a teacher.
+From 1911 to 1913, Hortense wrote John E. Excell while he was serving as a missionary in the Southern States for The Church of Jesus Christ of Latter-day Saints.
+Upon the completion of his missionary service, Hortense married John on September 18, 1913 in the Salt Lake Temple.
 Thereafter they had four children, J. Edward, Grant, Dorothy, and one child that died in infancy.
-During her life Hortense worked as a school teacher in both Ogden and Layton, Utah.
+During her life, Hortense worked as a school teacher in both Ogden and Layton, Utah.
 Hortense McEwen Excell died September 6, 1972 in Salt Lake City.

 Extent